koda-kaolinite/keystone_api/docs/ARCHITECTURE-DESICION-LOG/0005 - API Single Host Application.md

 1. **Single API Host Project:** Create one main web application project that serves as the single API entry point.
 This project would directly reference all business modules (`PropertyManagement`, `PropertySubmissions`, etc.), and its controllers would orchestrate calls to the appropriate module.

-2. **Multiple API Projects per Module:** Create a dedicated API project for each business module (e.g., `PropertyManagement.Api`, `PropertySubmissions.Api`).
+2. **Multiple API Projects per Module:** Create a dedicated API project for each business module (e.g., `PropertyManagement.Api`).
 A main host application would then act as a lightweight gateway or compose these separate APIs.

 ---